 Teachers may be addressed by their titles (e.g., “Rinpoche, may I ask a question?”).
 Dalai Lama is capitalized when referring to the man who holds the title and no name is used; dalai lama is lowercase otherwise.
 Buddhists address the Dalai Lama as Your Holiness in person and His Holiness in writing.
 Ordained monks in Theravada Buddhism are given the honorific Venerable before their names.

-Church of Christ, Scientist: This denomination, also called the Christian Science Church, has no clergy, but its leaders are called readers, practitioners and lecturers.
+Church of Christ, Scientist: This denomination, also called the Christian Science Church, has lay leaders called readers who lead its worship services.
+The faith also has practitioners, who are self-employed healers.
 Capitalize these titles before a name, and on second reference use only the last name.
 Do not use the Rev. in any references.

 Church of Jesus Christ of Latter-day Saints: Apostle is a title used for the church’s highest-ranking members.
 The senior, or longest-serving, apostle serves as the church president and carries that title.
 Other titles used by Mormons are bishop, elder and sister.
 Capitalize all of these when used before a name.
 The terms minister and the Rev. are not used.